 This the most common option.
 Launch a new VM and use the installation manuals for Ubuntu, CentOS, Windows or Docker.
 The size of the VM requirement is relative to your expected load.
 However even the small instance is enough for small loads.

 jsreport by default stores data on the local file system.
-This can be fine for single server scenario, but if you want to run multiple instances you need to use a full database store or map an external disk and configure jsreport default store to run in cluster.
+This can be fine for a single server scenario, but if you want to run multiple instances you need to use a full database store or map an external disk and configure jsreport default store to run in the cluster.
 See details in the template stores documentation.

 The classic cloud service should be able to host jsreport as well.
 You just need to add installation commands to the role startup.

-You can use jsreport default docker image which runs just fine in kubernetes.
+You can use jsreport default docker image which runs just fine in Kubernetes.